fepitre/package-rebuilder/README.md

 We recommend installing `PackageRebuilder` in a Debian or CentOS based distribution which still supports `Docker`.
 In a future, we plan to test it with `podman`.
 Here we give installation steps for a Debian distribution.

+A remote repository is needed to upload logs, statistics and `in-toto` metadata.
+If you don't plan to server `in-toto` repository and only rebuild packages to get statistics, you don't have to prepare a GPG key to be used for creating and signing metadata.
+In such case, `attester` service will simply skip the `in-toto` metadata creation.

-On the hosting machine, most of the commands as to be run as `root`.
+> Note: On the hosting machine, most of the commands as to be run as `root`.

+#### Dependencies
 Ensure to have `docker` and `docker-compose` installed:
 ```
 $ apt install docker docker-compose